- Academic Clubs (Intellectual / Technological / Engineering)

 Young Dems hopes to promote political participation on campus through events such as voter registration, debates, and education.

-Bringing the world and its news to the Lawrenceville community in a more accessible way and on a weekly basis.
+Bringing the world and its news to the Lawrenceville community in a more accessible way and on a monthly basis.

-TFA seeks to promote awareness and involvement in international and domestic politics at Lawrenceville through the twice-a-term publication of The First Amendment magazine, which strives to reveal both opinionated and non-opinionated facets of any given political issue.
+The First Amendment seeks to promote awareness and involvement in international and domestic politics at Lawrenceville through the twice-a-term publication of its magazine, which strives to reveal both opinionated and non-opinionated facets of any given political issue.

 Produced entirely by students, L10 News seeks to reimagine high school video journalism with biweekly episodes showcasing the diverse talent and personalities that comprise the Lawrenceville community.